vire/hlad/README.md

-Welcome to HLAD the ultime lunch crawl & publish service.
+Welcome to HLAD the ultimate lunch crawl & publish service.

 * Install: `npm install`
 * Use: put json descriptors into /recipes